Mount Greenwood, Chicago: Racial tension

 Mount Greenwood's history has been characterized by racial tension.
-In the 1970s, a Mount Greenwood civic group, joined two other community groups to file a complaint with the Department of Justice over racial quotas at the Robert Black Mini-Magnet school that allegedly favored minorities.
+In the 1970s, a Mount Greenwood civic group joined two other community groups to file a complaint with the Department of Justice over racial quotas at the Robert Black Mini-Magnet school that allegedly favored minorities.
 In 1992, The New York Times interviewed over one hundred residents of Mount Greenwood and Roseland in which Mount Greenwood residents seemingly endorsed the de facto segregation and expressed their beliefs in welfare queens and other stereotypes.
 Around the same time as the New York Times piece, residents successfully managed to restrict the number of minority students who could attend Chicago High School for Agricultural Sciences which at the time had a predominantly black student body.
 In the late 1990s, an African-American family alleged that they were driven out of the neighborhood by persistent vandalism and harassment.
-In 2016, the area was the site of a clash between the Blue Lives Matter and Black Lives Matter movements after the latter came to Mount Greenwood to protest after the shooting of 25-year-old Joshua Beal by an off duty police officer.
+In 2016, the area was the site of a clash between the Blue Lives Matter and Black Lives Matter movements after the latter came to Mount Greenwood to protest after the shooting of 25-year-old Joshua Beal by an off-duty firefighter.

 Geography

 Its approximate borders are 103rd Street to the north, 117th Street to the south, Pulaski Road to the west, and Sacramento Avenue to the east.
 Mount Greenwood is a rarity amongst Chicago community areas as residents, the city and academics largely agree on its boundaries.
 The area has three neighborhoods; Mount Greenwood, Mount Greenwood Heights and Talley's Corner.

 Land use in Mount Greenwood consists mostly of single family residential housing of which there is 748 acres, most of which was built between 1940 and 1970.
-The presence of the Chicago High School for Agricultural Science and St. Xavier University contribute to the 523 acres of institutional land use.
+The presence of the Chicago High School for Agricultural Sciences and St. Xavier University contribute to the 523 acres of institutional land use.
 Additionally, there is 365 acres of transportation use, 37 acres of commercial use, 30 acres of open space, 19 acres of multifamily residential housing and 8 acres of mixed use buildings.

 Mount Greenwood is home to a large number of cemeteries and, for a time, was nicknamed the Seven Holy Tombs.
 Although completely surrounded by the City of Chicago, Mount Greenwood Cemetery is in unincorporated Cook County.